MerveSoftware/FlutterProjects/README.md

 Licence:

-This project is distributed under license.
+This project is distributed under the GNU license